Pulse-pounding visuals from Hollywood artist Harald Belker

 He continues, “SketchUp allows me to very easily create an environment for any vehicle I have designed.
 The typical application for SketchUp is to model something in 3D, set up the perspective, export the image and use that as an underlay for an illustration in Photoshop.”

-Speaking more broadly about SketchUp’s role in the movie industry, Harald tell us that “once it caught on, it spread like wildfire.
+Speaking more broadly about SketchUp’s role in the movie industry, Harald tells us that “once it caught on, it spread like wildfire.
 Now everybody I know is using it.”

 He continues, “Since a lot of people I work with are using SketchUp, it’s a great crossover platform, too.
 I can model something in SketchUp and I can send that file to somebody who adds something else to it, and it sort of becomes this thing that everybody adds to.”